ShaunCurtis/Blazr.Data/readme.md

 ### FetchData

+We can now update the `FetchData` UI Component.
+It:

+1. Injects the registerted instance of `WeatherForecastViewService`.
+2. Loads the View in `OnInitializedAsync`.
-We can now update `FetchData`.
-It injects `WeatherForecastViewService`, loads the data in `OnInitializedAsync` and accesses the view record collection directly.
-There's no data held in the UI.
+3. Uses `Service.Records` as it's data source.
+There's no data held directly in the component.

 ```csharp
 @page "/fetchdata"